hzxie/voj/README.md

 ### Architecture

-The application contains three modules:
+The application contains two modules:

-- User Interface
+- Web Application
-- Message Queue
+- Cross-Platform Judger
-- Native Judger(Running Program)

-As you see, you the Online Judge System can contain multiple judgers.
-The judgers communicate with the Web application via message queue.
+As you see, the Online Judge System can contain multiple judgers.
+The judgers communicate with the web application via message queue.

+---

+### Contribution

+We're glad that you want to improve this project.

+- **We NEED TRANSLATOR** for multi-language support(English and Chinese have supported).
+- You can report bugs [here](https://github.com/zjhzxhz/voj/issues).
+- You can also create a pull request if you can fix the bug.
+- If you want to add features to the project, please tell me in the [issues](https://github.com/zjhzxhz/voj/issues) page before developing.

+Thanks for your corporation.

 ### License